Charbagh: Notable examples

 Other Mughal charbagh gardens were built for leisure, without any mausoleum, such as the Shalamar Gardens (also known as the "Shahla Bagh"), in Lahore, Pakistan, which were also laid out by Shah Jahan.
 The Shalamar Gardens comprise two charbagh gardens separated by a gigantic pool.

-Contemporary

 A charbagh is located on the roof top of the Ismaili Centre in South Kensington, London.